Commencing a Pension in your SMSF

-The two types of Pensions that you can commence in a SMSF are as follows:
+The two types of Pensions that you can commence in an SMSF are as follows:

 Simple Account Based Pension:

-A Transition to Retirement Pension (TRAP) is an income stream that you receive from your SMSF when you are aged between Preservation Age and 64 and NOT "Retired".
+A Transition to Retirement Pension is an income stream that you commence in your SMSF when you are aged between Preservation Age and 64 and NOT "Retired".
 It is also known as a TRIS/TRAP.

 Which Pension should you commence?

-This issue typically confuses clients.
-In reality there is really no choice.
-If you are over 65 or you are aged between Preservation Age and 64 and are "Retired" you can only commence a Simple Account Based Pension.
-If you are aged between Preservation Age and 64 and are NOT "Retired" then you can only commence a Transition to Retirement Pension (TRAP).
+If you are over 65 or you are aged between Preservation Age and 64 and are "Retired" you can only commence an SABP.
+If you are aged between Preservation Age and 64 and are NOT "Retired" then you can only commence a TRIS.
 Therefore in order to determine which Pension to commence the definition of "Retirement" is important and the definition will vary depending on when you cease work.

 Investments do not change

 Nothing changes when you commence a Pension.
 That is your investments stay as they are.
 All that happens is that you execute documentation declaring that you wish to commence accessing your Super Benefit as an income stream.
-Even better the documentation is prepared for you by ESUPERFUND when you are ready to commence your Pension.
+The documentation is prepared for you by ESUPERFUND when you are ready to commence your Pension.
 For example if your SMSF owns cash and shares, then when you commence a Pension these assets stay as they are.
 You do not need to sell the shares or transfer the cash to another account in the above example.
-The only difference you will notice before and after commencing the Pension is that your SMSF will no longer pay tax on earnings and realised capital gains!

 Minimum Pension Income

-Irrespective of whether you commence a Simple Account Based Pension or a Transition to Retirement Pension, you must take a Minimum Pension amount annually.
-The Minimum Pension amount is calculated as a percentage of your Super Balance based on your age as follows:
+Irrespective of whether you commence an SABP or a TRIS, you must take a Minimum Pension amount annually.
+The Minimum Pension amount is calculated as a percentage of your Super Balance based on your age.